"An impressive trial boutique that provides quality labor and employment advice to an enviable roster of regional and national clients."

 - Prevailed against allegations of racial discrimination against a tech industry employer in Nevada.
 Following a two-and-a-half-year investigation, the Equal Employment Opportunity Commission concluded that no discriminatory conduct had occurred.

-- Menge v.
-AT&T (10th Cir.
-2014) - Won Tenth Circuit affirmation of a lower court ruling for AT&T in an ERISA dispute.
+- Won Tenth Circuit affirmance of a lower court ruling for AT&T in an ERISA dispute.

 - Represented a range of clients in seven recent noncompete cases, resulting in five preliminary injunctions enforcing the clients' noncompete agreements and, in two cases, defeating plaintiffs' attempts to enforce noncompete agreements against our clients.